-Our recent New York Times bestsellers include: The Opening Kickoff by Dave Revsine, a fascinating chronicle of football’s formative years called; Dogs I Have Met and the People They Found by Ken Foster, which celebrates the inspiring transformations that take place at the intersection between mankind and dog; and Blood Feud: The Hatfields and McCoys—The Epic Story of Murder and Vengeance by Lisa Alther.
+Our recent New York Times bestsellers include: The Opening Kickoff by Dave Revsine, a fascinating chronicle of football's formative years called; Dogs I Have Met and the People They Found by Ken Foster, which celebrates the inspiring transformations that take place at the intersection between mankind and dog; and Blood Feud: The Hatfields and McCoys-The Epic Store of Murder and Vengeance by Lisa Alther.

 The Boy Kings of Texas by Domingo Martinez was a National Book Award Finalist, and Jay Kopelman's From Baghdad with Love won critical acclaim for its depiction of a Marine in Iraq and the scruffy puppy he saves--and who likewise saves him.

-Our fishing, hunting, and wildlife conservation books, both instructional and narrative, are treasured by readers, and we maintain publishing relationships with Orvis, the Rocky Mountain Elk Foundation, Ducks Unlimited, and other notable outdoors organizations.
-We are the publisher of the seminal The Orvis Fly-Fishing Guide and Jon Krakauer’s classic Eiger Dreams: Ventures Among Men and Mountains.
+Our fishing, hunting, and wildlife conservation books, both instructional and narrative, are treasured by readers, and we maintain publishing relationships with Orvis, the Rocky Mountain Elk Foundation, Ducks Unlimited, and other notable outdoors organizaitons.
+We are the publisher of the seminal The Orvis Fly-Fishing Guide and Jon Krakauer's classic Eiger Dreams: Ventures Among Men and Mountains.